Marcus Hutchins

-Marcus Hutchins (born 1994), also known online as MalwareTech, is a British computer security researcher known for stopping the WannaCry ransomware attack.
-He is employed by cybersecurity firm Kryptos Logic.
+Marcus Hutchins (born 1994 in Ascot), also known online as MalwareTech, is a British computer security researcher known for stopping the WannaCry ransomware attack.
+As of 2025, he is a Principal Threat Researcher at managed detection and response firm Expel.

 Early life

 Hutchins is the elder son of Janet Hutchins, a Scottish nurse, and Desmond Hutchins, a Jamaican social worker.
 Around 2003, when Hutchins was nine years old, the parents moved the family from urban Bracknell, near London, to rural Devon.
 Hutchins is from Ilfracombe in Devon.
 He had shown early aptitude with computers and learned simple hacking skills early on such as bypassing security on school computers to install video game software.
 In addition, he spent time learning to be a surf lifeguard.

 He became involved with an online forum that promoted malware development, more as a means to show off their skills to each other rather than for nefarious purposes.
 When he was about 14 years old, he created his own contribution, a password stealer based on Internet Explorer's AutoFill feature, which was met with approval by the forum.
 He spent much of his time with this community to the extent his school work began to fail.
 When the school's systems were compromised, the school authorities claimed Hutchins was the culprit.
 Though he denied any involvement, school authorities permanently suspended him from using the computers at school, which further pushed Hutchins to skip school more often and spend more time in the malware forums.